Piraty/website/txt/thunderbird-external-gnupg.md

 With v78+, Enigmail ceased to be and shipped a migration dialog with its last release, offering to import public *and* private keys into Thunderbird.
-Instead of using external gnupg, Thunderbird now comes with a bundles library to perform PGP operations.
+Instead of using external gnupg, Thunderbird now comes with a bundled library to perform PGP operations.

 This has some downsides.